Call or Text (802) 865-0201

+You have questions, we have answers.
 We want to do whatever we can to help you decide if attending Champlain College is right for you.
-If you don’t find the answer to your questions below or in our student handbook, please contact our Admissions Office.
+If you don’t find the answer to your questions below, please contact our Admissions Office.

 All first-year students are housed in one of the restored Victorian-era mansion residence halls that ring the central campus.
-Everywhere you want to be is close at hand (including beautiful downtown Burlington), and each residence hall is fully loaded with all the amenities, including wireless internet access and laundry facilities.
+Everywhere you want to be is close at hand (including beautiful downtown Burlington), and each residence hall is fully loaded with all the amenities, including high-speed connectivity and laundry facilities.

 Few students experience theft on our campus.
 However, because the possibility exists, you should consider leaving extremely valuable items at home and bring a desk lock for computer equipment.
 We strongly recommend that students carry insurance for their personal belongings.
 Often this insurance is part of the family's homeowner's policy.
 Champlain College is not responsible for student property.

 Guests are welcome in residence halls Sunday – Thursday 9:00 AM – 11:00 PM and Friday – Saturday 9:00AM – 12:00 AM.
 Please keep in mind that all guests must be visiting a particular person in the residence hall, and the person hosting the guest is responsible for the guest at all times.

 Guests may stay overnight with agreement from other room occupants; however, each guest may stay a maximum of two nights total each semester.
 Students and guests must sleep in a room, not a lounge or common area.

 Area Coordinators for your area and Resident Assistants in your residence hall are always the first points of contact.
 They can usually help you quickly with any concerns you have.

 The major responsibilities of the Residential Life staff are to oversee the day-to-day operation of the buildings, develop personal relationships with each resident, and help students become part of the College community.